 - The important concepts, skills, and knowledge imparted at each stage of a child's education, including preschool.

-Often it is helpful if school or district staff members arrange for parents/guardians to read kindergarten through first grade standards, visit classrooms, and observe instruction.
+Often it is helpful if school or district staff members arrange for parents/guardians to read content standards for kindergarten through first grade, visit classrooms, and observe instruction.
 Districts may provide additional information for parents/guardian.

 Transitions to Elementary School